2.6. Data Flow¶

 Some observations:

-• A directed graph can have no unterminated edges—i.e. an edge must have a source (the tail of the arrow) and a target (the head of the arrow).
+Each edge of a directed graph must have a source (the tail of the arrow) and a target (the head of the arrow).
 This means that whereas the equation does not need to specify where the \(ws\) wires originate (or where the \(ts\) tracks end up), such locations must be specified in the graph.
 Any node that has only outgoing edges is called a source (denoted by a solid dot), and any node that has only incoming edges is a sink (denoted by an encircled solid dot).

-As mentioned earlier in Section 2.5, processing sequences of data is a critical aspect of obtaining physics results.
-The data-flow discussion in the previous section naturally maps to applying the functions \(f\) and \(g\) to elements of sequences.
+As mentioned earlier in Section 2.5, processing families of data is a critical aspect of obtaining physics results.
+The data-flow discussion in the previous section naturally maps to applying the functions \(f\) and \(g\) to elements of families.
 Specifically [2]:

 rankdir=LR